A Distributed Multi-GPU System for Large-Scale Node Embedding at Tencent: Scaling Node Embedding on A GPU Cluster

 \subsection{Embedding Training Pipeline}

-As we have analyzed in the previous section, a naive implementation of data partitioning on multi-node multi-GPU system divides vertex embeddings into $k$ parts, where $k$ is the number of GPUs in the system.
+As we have analyzed in the previous section, a na\"ive implementation of data partitioning on multi-node multi-GPU system divides vertex embeddings into $N$ parts, where $N$ is the number of GPUs in the system.
 Each node uses orthogonal block training method and ring-based communication to train all local vertex embeddings on all local GPUs.
 Then inter-node ring-based communication happens to load a new set of vertex embeddings onto each node for training.
 Without a pipeline and ping-pong buffer design, this method will not be able to properly overlap communication with computation at both intra-node and inter-node levels.

-Using our hierarchical data partitioning strategy, one epoch of embedding training involves various types of communication: \begin{itemize} \item{Disk to CPU Memory:} Load random walks from file, generate and send edge samples to all node's memory; \item{Device to Host:} Transfer trained vertex embeddings from GPU memory to CPU; \item{Host to Device:} Load vertex embeddings to train from CPU to GPU memory, load a batch of edge samples from CPU to GPU memory; \item{Device to Device:} Load vertex embeddings to train from other GPU; \item{Inter-Node:} Transfer vertex embeddings to other nodes. \end{itemize}
+Using our hierarchical data partitioning strategy, one epoch of embedding training involves various types of communication: \begin{itemize} \item{Disk to CPU Memory:} Load random walks from file, generate and send edge samples to all node's memory; \item{Device to Host:} Transfer vertex embeddings that have finished training on all GPUs on the current node from GPU memory to CPU; \item{Host to Device:} Load vertex embeddings just arrived from other node from CPU to GPU memory, load a batch of edge samples from CPU to GPU memory; \item{Device to Device:} Send and receive vertex embeddings to train from other GPU; \item{Inter-Node:} Transfer trained vertex embeddings to other nodes. \end{itemize}